|

 from her beautiful brown eyes, "was it my fault daddy?"
 These

-words from her not only broke my heart, but it shattered it into a
+words from her not only broke my heart, but it shattered it in a

-million little pieces.
+million different pieces.
 Trying to be strong for her after I

 realized how much she had been suffering in silence, I promised